 Fulbright scholarships for BHF

-In April 2017 the Bulgarian-American Fulbright Commission and the Balkan Heritage Foundation announced a new study/research scholarship in the fields of archaeology, anthropology, history, preservation of cultural heritage and museum studies.
-It provides an opportunity for students to conduct research in areas related to one or more of the following topics:
+Since April 2017 the Bulgarian-American Fulbright Commission has been awarding scholarships to US students and researchers in the fields of archaeology, anthropology, history, preservation of cultural heritage and museum studies in collaboration with the Balkan Heritage Foundation.

-- Roman civilization in the Balkans
+● Roman civilization in the Balkans (2nd c.
+BCE – 4th c.
+CE)

-Accepted Degree Levels | Grant Period | Grant Length |
+| Accepted Degree Levels | Grant Period | Grant Length |

-Bachelor’s |
+|

 Flexible Start |

-6-9 Months |
+Up to 10 Months |

 ACCEPTED DEGREE LEVELS